nuuuwan/news_lk3_data/README.md

 ---

-### All train between Maradana and Colombo Fort delayed
+### All trains between Maradana and Colombo Fort delayed

 *2025-08-21 20:19:00* · [`adaderanalk`](https://www.adaderana.lk/news/111724/all-train-between-maradana-and-colombo-fort-delayed) · `en`

-Train services between Maradana and Colombo Fort Railway stations have been disrupted due to a ‘stalled train’ near the Dematagoda yard, the Railway Control Room said.
+Train services between Maradana and Colombo Fort Railway stations have been disrupted due to a ‘stalled train’ near the Dematagoda Yard, the Railway Control Room said.

-According to the Control Room, the No. 775 train scheduled to leave for Galle this evening had reportedly stalled while on its way to the Maradana station due to mix-up of tracks near the Dematagoda yard.
+According to the Control Room, the No. 775 train scheduled to leave for Galle this evening had reportedly stalled while on its way to the Maradana station due to a mix-up of tracks near the Dematagoda Yard.

-Therefore, train services between the two stations have been affected.
+Therefore, train services between the two railway stations have been affected.

 ◼️